GCT-Studios/JwarRef/content/Feats/Mocking Blow.md

 timing: Active
 subject: Personal
 ---
-When this model next deals Damage as a result of a Melee Exchange, the Opposing model gains an [[Impetuous State|Impetuous]] Marker.
+When this model next deals Damage as a result of a Melee Exchange, the Opposing model gains an [[Impetuous-state|Impetuous]] Marker.